jrlarsen/GetProgramming/Ch03_Objects/chapter3.md

  * 1) Add a third property to each book.
  *    Don't forget the commas.
  *
- * The linear format for book1 is okay for
- * objects with few properties but becomes
- * unwieldy as more properties are added.
+ * 2) Add spaces so that the colons line up.
  *
- * 2) Add spaces to book2 properties so that
- *    the colons line up.
- *    Do you prefer the objects formatted that way?
- *
- * 3) Reformat book1 so that it has the same
+ * 3) Log both objects to the console.
- *    layout as book2.
  *
  */
 ```